 Q: I heard that canned foods can cause food poisoning in pregnant women.
 Is it true?

 A: Pregnant women are more susceptible to food poisoning.
-Canned foods if not closed or jarred properly can become accessible for bacteria, and lead to botulism and other bacterial diseases.
+Canned foods if not closed or jarred properly can harbor bacteria, and lead to botulism and other bacterial diseases.
 Canned foods are heated to an extreme temperature to process them and kill micro-organisms before canning.
 This destroys most enzymes and nutrients in them, so they are almost like junk foods — a slow poison.

 Recently pregnant women have been warned against eating canned tuna and tuna salad as these canned foods have very high levels of mercury in them that is highly poisonous.
 Canned tuna was found to have as much mercury as white tuna by research studies.
-When high mercury levels enter your blood stream it may harm development of nervous systems of the baby.
-FDA has advised pregnant women not to have more than 170 grams of canned tuna a week if at all they consume this canned food.
+When high mercury levels enter your bloodstream it may harm the development of nervous systems of the baby.
+FDA has advised pregnant women not to have no more than 170 grams of canned tuna per week.

 In the end, it's better to avoid canned foods and focus on fresh healthy food while you're pregnant.